Lori Alan

-Lori Alan is an American actress.
+Lori Alan (born July 18, 1966) is an American actress.
 She has played a long-running role as Pearl Krabs from the animated television series SpongeBob SquarePants.
-She also voiced Diane Simmons from Family Guy, the Invisible Woman from Fantastic Four, and The Boss in the Metal Gear video game series.
+She also voiced Diane Simmons from Family Guy, the Invisible Woman from Fantastic Four, and the Boss in the Metal Gear video game series.

-Personal life
+Early years

 Alan had a mixed-faith family: her mother is a Southern Baptist and her father is Jewish.

-Both of her parents were performers and supported her choice to be an actress.
+Her father, Eliot, and her mother, Martha, were performers and supported her choice to be an actress.
 She started acting at age five, making her television debut in a Shakey's Pizza commercial.